martinrue/Tinyweb/readme.md

             Tinyweb.Init();
         }
     }

 ## It's Still ASP.NET

 Tinyweb is just another web framework, but underneath it's still the same ASP.NET you've been using for years.
 You still have access to `Request`, `Response`, `Session`, `Cache` and all of that other stuff that makes you squeal in delight.

+## Documentation

+Details of all features of the framework and how to use them can be found in the [docs](https://github.com/martinrue/Tinyweb/wiki).

 ## Resources